PictureElement/joblister/readme.txt

 1. Visit the 'Plugins' menu within your dashboard and select ‘Add New Plugin’.
 2. Search for ‘JobLister’.
-3. Install and activate the JobLister plugin.
+3. Install the JobLister plugin.
-4. Go to ‘After activation’ below.
+4. Go to ‘After installation’ below.

 = Install JobLister manually =